 The integration of the recycling process in fusion power plants and its financial impact are still to a large extent unknown.
-Figure 2 depicts the essential elements of the target recycling process.
-After each shot, the target debris is pumped out of the chamber for either disposal or recycling.
-A storage space for the hot, radioactive materials is needed in the target fabrication facility (TFF).
+Reference 5 identifies the essential elements of the recycling process.
 The hohlraum wall materials spend approximately two days outside the chamber for re-fabrication and assembly.
 The main steps and processing time (quoted between parentheses) could be envisioned as:

-- 1) Separation of hohlraum elements from liquid breeder and target debris ( $\sim 60$ s), - 2) Storage of hohlraum elements for a specific cooling period (to be determined), - 3) Fabrication of hohlraum wall (~one day) and other target components (DT capsules, organic and metal foams, washers, rings, etc.), and - 4) Assembly of all components into a new target under a cryogenic environment (~one day).
+- 1) Separation of hohlraum elements from liquid breeder and target debris (~ 60 s), - 2) Storage of hohlraum elements for a specific cooling period (to be determined), - 3) Fabrication of hohlraum wall (~one day) and other target components (DT capsules, organic and metal foams, washers, rings, etc.), and - 4) Assembly of all components into a new target under a cryogenic environment (~one day).

 We examined two extreme irradiation approaches and assessed their impact on multi-disciplinary design requirements, such as the waste level, economics, and design complexity.
-The first open-cycle, once-through approach irradiates the materials a single time and then disposes of them in a repository.
+The first open-cycle, oncethrough approach irradiates the materials a single time and then disposes of them in a repository.
 In the second closed-cycle recycling approach, the materials are remanufactured, spending at least two days outside the chamber in an on-site factory, and reused for the entire life of the plant.